UAMS-Web/uw-2014/README.md

 ## Quick Start ##
  - - -

-Download the [UW 2014 theme](https://github.com/uweb/uw-2014/archive/master.zip) into the wp-content/themes folder of your local WordPress install.
+Download the [UAMS 2016 theme](https://github.com/UAMS-Web/uams-2016/archive/master.zip) into the wp-content/themes folder of your local WordPress install.
 Next, log into the WordPress dashboard and go the Appearance -> Themes page.
-From here you can activate the UW 2014 theme.
+From here you can activate the UAMS 2016 theme.

 ## Bugs and feature requests ##
  - - -

-All bugs and feature requests can be issued at the [UW Web Team's GitHub account](https://github.com/uweb/uw-2014/issues) or emailed directly to the UW web team at [uweb@uw.edu](mailto:uweb@uw.edu).
+All bugs and feature requests can be issued at the [UAMS Web Team's GitHub account](https://github.com/UAMS-Web/uams-2016/issues) or emailed directly to the UAMS web team at [uamsonline@uams.edu](mailto:uamsonline@uams.edu).

 ## Widgets ##
  - - -